 Angel Boales says that Meritage Homes has software that buyers can use once they’ve signed the contract that helps them create a wish list, take a quiz on their style, and help them make choices.

-“The options need to fit in with the buyers’ preapproved loan amount, unless they want to pay cash separately for the options,” she added.
+“The options need to fit in with the buyers’ preapproved loan amount, unless they want to pay cash separately for the options,”

 There’s no hard and fast formula about how much to spend on options in comparison to your home’s base price, but most buyers are limited by their loan approval and their comfort level with a maximum mortgage payment.